rpdav/nixos/hosts/testvm/install/README.md

     * Cons: need to have the know-how to edit docker-compose.nix directly, harder to incorporate upstream updates to docker-compose.yml
 1. Keep docker-compose.yml around and use it for repeated rebuilds with compose2nix.
     * Pros: I know docker-compose.yml better, easier to bring in upstream updates
-    * Cons: have to repeat those edits for secrets, etc. Git may be enough to preserve secrets while updating the file.
+    * Cons: have to repeat those edits for secrets, volumes, etc. Git may be enough to preserve secrets while updating the file.
 If not, maybe a script to find/replace them?

 For each service, create default.nix to import the auto-generated compose.nix file.
 Default will include (or import) reverse proxy subdomain conf and any other supporting files if needed.
 Swag's default will also include file for cloudflare token